Global Health in Ecuador (Quito)

 - Welcome dinner, city tour and cultural activities through language school

-- Spanish Classes: 30 hours of Spanish classes, including medical Spanish and cultural activities (students may purchase additional hours)
+- Spanish Classes: 20 hours of Spanish classes (4 week program); 10 hours of Spanish classes (2 week program), including medical Spanish and cultural activities (students may purchase additional hours)

 - Weekly meetings and lectures on local healthcare system and socio-economic determinants of health